 - Earn at least $600 in self-employment income during the tax year

-As with traditional IRAs, SEP IRA holders must start taking required minimum distributions at age 72 to feed the tax machine.
+As with traditional IRAs, SEP IRA holders must start taking RMDs at age 72 to feed the tax machine.
 But SEP IRAs offer a simple way for the self-employed — with their extra challenges like retirement planning, self-employment taxes, and no employer benefits — to slash their tax burden and plan for their future.

 These accounts were designed as a, yes, simpler alternative to 401(k)s for small businesses.
 They come with fewer administrative headaches and lower management costs, intended to incentivize small-business owners to provide retirement accounts as a benefit for their workers.

-Employees under age 50 can contribute up to $13,500 in 2020, while those age 50 and above can contribute $16,500 annually.
+Employees under age 50 can contribute up to $13,500 in 2021, while those ages 50 and above can contribute $16,500 annually.
 If your employer offers a SIMPLE IRA, you can contribute to both it and your own traditional or Roth IRA, assuming you qualify to do so.

 Unfortunately, there is no Roth option for SIMPLE IRAs.
 Taxpayers looking to minimize taxes in retirement should contribute to their own Roth IRA in addition to their workplace SIMPLE IRA.